Nov 21, 2024

 MS Computational Linguistics students must complete one of the following two options:

-Both plans require two semesters of enrollment in 6-unit coursework in order to conduct the proposed project or thesis study.
-The student is responsible for securing the commitment of a full-time tenured or tenure-track faculty member in either Department of Linguistics and Language Development or Department of Computer Science who agrees to serve as their primary advisor.
-The student must also secure the commitments of two additional members, one of whom must be a full-time tenured or tenure-track faculty member at SJSU.
+Both plans require two semesters of enrollment in 6-unit coursework.
+The student is responsible for securing the commitment of a full-time tenured or tenure-track (T/TT) faculty member in either Department of Linguistics and Language Development or Department of Computer Science who agrees to serve as their primary advisor, whose home department determines whether the student takes the LING or CS courses for the culminating experience.
+The student must also secure the commitments of two additional members, one of whom must also be a T/TT faculty member in LLD or CS.
 Either plan requires writing a manuscript in a formal format describing original computational linguistics research, which is submitted for review by the student’s committee.
-In addition, the student must successfully pass a comprehensive oral examination, according to the standard assessment used in the home department of the primary advisor, by the student’s committee based on the conducted project or thesis study.

 Master’s Requirements (30 units)